typebrigade/typebrigade.com/public/about.md

 # About Type Brigade

 Type Brigade is Vancouver’s type speaker series.
-Every other month, we host two talks: one on typography, and one on type design.
+We organise about 6 events a year on typography, type design, lettering, and other subjects through the lens of letters.
+We find, if you speak about anything for long enough, it always comes back to type—all the more reason to speak about it sooner.

 ## Contact

 Email [kenneth@typebrigade.com](mailto:kenneth@typebrigade.com)<br/>
 Tweet [@typebrigade](http://twitter.com/typebrigade)<br/>

-## Contributors
+## Team

 All contributors and speakers hope to bring the type and design community in Vancouver a little closer together.